-Acceptable Jitter and Latency for VoIP
+Acceptable Jitter for VoIP

 Luckily today, decades after Internet communications debuted, it’s practically guaranteed that any system can smoothly handle cloud VoIP without sacrificing quality.
-We’re in the 5G era after all, when streaming HD movies on your phone is pretty commonplace.
+After all, we’re in the 5G era, when streaming HD movies on your phone is commonplace.

 It can be difficult to pinpoint exactly what is causing a specific VoIP jitter problem, but here are three main culprits: